Doctor of Health Administration Degree Online

 Connect here to enter the ATSU intranet portal.

 The Doctor of Health Administration degree program at A.T.
 Still University (ATSU) prepares health professionals to become innovative leaders and problem solvers within the healthcare industry.
 By blending the theoretical with the practical, the coursework of this advanced doctorate of health administration degree program provides students with the holistic knowledge needed to transition into careers that improve and influence healthcare administration systems.

-Offered through ATSU’s School of Health Management (SHM), the respected Doctor of Health Administration degree program is designed to seamlessly integrate advanced business education that provides working healthcare professionals with advanced business strategies and innovative healthcare leadership insight.
+Offered through ATSU’s College of Graduate Health Studies (CGHS), the respected Doctor of Health Administration degree program is designed to seamlessly integrate advanced business education that provides working healthcare professionals with advanced business strategies and innovative healthcare leadership insight.

-ATSU-School of Health Management’s doctorate of health administration is a 76-credit-hour program, consisting of 14 core courses, a competency examination and a dissertation.
-Nearly all of the coursework for the Doctor of Health Administration degree is completed online.
-Only one weeklong in-person session is required on either the Arizona or Missouri campus.
-The ATSU-School of Health Management program allows students tremendous flexibility, including the freedom to choose between an applied or theoretical dissertation.
+ATSU-College of Graduate Health Studies’ doctorate of health administration is a 76-credit-hour program, consisting of 14 core courses, a competency examination and a dissertation.
+Coursework for the Doctor of Health Administration degree is completed 100 percent online.
+The ATSU-College of Graduate Health Studies program allows students tremendous flexibility, including the freedom to choose between an applied or theoretical dissertation.

 ATSU’s unique partnership with the American College of Healthcare Executives (ACHE) provides candidates invaluable access to industry professionals, in addition to outstanding faculty who are leaders in their fields.
 Engage with a mentor of your choosing from the ACHE to help fulfill your dissertation and earn the esteemed credentials necessary to achieve your career goals.

 Click on the Doctor of Health Administration program guide to learn more about the program and the University.